 The Career Center targets first-year students for many of its programs since exploration and planning are recommended over a four-year timeline.
-Students of all class years are encouraged to visit the Center as early as possible and individual appointments are available with the career counselors.
-In these sessions, students may choose to discuss topics such as choosing majors, determining career goals, discussing the graduate/professional school application process or finding a job or internship.
+Students are encouraged to visit the Center as early as possible and individual appointments are available with the career counselors.
+In these sessions students may choose to discuss topics such as choosing majors, determining career goals, or finding a job or internship.
 Pre-law advising is also available.

-The Career Center sponsors programs that expose students to working professionals and the world beyond college.
-Discussions with guest speakers during events such as "Alumni in the Classroom Week" give students the chance to learn about a variety of fields.
-We also host alumni panels and other guest speakers on career-related information.
+Among the programs offered are those that expose students to working professionals and the world beyond college.
+Discussions with guest speakers during events, such as "Alumni in the Spotlight", give students the chance to learn about a variety of career fields.
 The Muhlenberg Career Network enables students to meet and gain advice from alumni in careers ranging from banking and writing to research and teaching.
-Students may also participate in the Muhlenberg Shadow Program, which links students with alumni in work or graduate/professional school.
+Students may participate in the Muhlenberg Shadow Program which links students with alumni or other professionals for an on-site visit.